iway1/react-native-gradient-border/README.md

 ### Differences with `<View/>`
 #### Absolute positioning
 One difference between the `<GradientBorderView/>` and a regular `<View/>` border is that when applying a border to a regular view, any absolute positioned child components will take into account the border width.
-It doesn't seem like there's any way to mimic this behavior in our `<GradientBorderView/>`, if it's bothering you you'll have to deal with it.
-For example one solution is to wrap the inner view with an extra `<View/>`:
+It doesn't seem like there's any way to mimic this behavior in our `<GradientBorderView/>`.
+One solution is to wrap the inner view with an extra `<View/>`:

 ```jsx
 <GradientBorderView